stonneau/hpp-affordance-corba/README.md

   will have access to the code documentation.
 If you are using ipython, the documentation of the methods implemented is also directly available in a python console.

+##Example

+To see how to use the CORBA server and the affordance functionality, please refer to the python scripts provided within the 'tests' directory of this package.
+These python scripts use the HyQ model found in the 'data' directory (retrieved from https://github.com/iit-DLSLab/hyq-description).

+To run the test files, launch the hpp-affordance-server executable, then open a python terminal, and copy one of the test scripts (e.g. test-affordance-description.py) into the python terminal bit by bit.
+This allows you to see the procedure in the viewer as you go through the comments in the example script.